ZacharyTraul/Pwn-Rev/MetaCTF20PrecisionMatching.md

 `imports(dll_name, function_name)
 `

 After looking for a way to tell what version of Visual Studio was used to create the binary, it [looks](https://stackoverflow.com/questions/40831299/can-i-tell-what-version-of-visual-studio-was-used-to-build-a-dll-by-examining-th "looks") like looking at the linker version is the way to go.
-Conveniently, there is also an easy way to look at that as well with [linker_version](https://yara.readthedocs.io/en/stable/modules/pe.html#c.linker_version "linker_version").major and .minor:
+Conveniently, there is also an easy way to look at that as well with [linker_version](https://yara.readthedocs.io/en/stable/modules/pe.html#c.linker_version "linker_version"):

 `linker_version.major` and `linker_version.minor`
 ## Investigation
 Now that we know what functions we want to use, we need to find the linker version we will compare against and the name of the dll and function we will check with imports().